-HTTP is a communication protocol between two computers and is widely used to transfer data between an HTTP client (browser or mobile app) and the server.
-HTTP is built around messages called request (request) and response (response).
-Each HTTP message consists of three parts: a request line, HTTP headers, and a message body.
+HTTP (Hypertext Transfer Protocol) is a communication protocol between two computers and is widely used to transfer data between an HTTP client (browser or mobile app) and the server.
+HTTP is built around messages called request and response.
+Each HTTP message consists of a request line (or a status line for a response), HTTP headers, and a message body.

 Basic PUT Request Example

-An example of sending a PUT request to a ReqBin echo URL.
+An example of sending the PUT request to the ReqBin echo URL.

 PUT Request Example